Are There Many Gods as Religions or Is There Just One God? Some Personal Thoughts

-"Is the God of the Bible, the same as the God of the Koran, and Bhagavad-Gita and If there is one God, why so many different "scriptures".
+"Is the God of the Bible, the same as the God of the Koran and the God of Bhagavad-Gita and If there is one God, why so many different "scriptures".
 Why not just one book that tells the entire history of planet Earth and the entire cosmos?" asked by Darrell Roberts.

 Second, the views and opinions expressed in this hub are solely mine and have no other connotations implicitly or explicitly.

 Third, but not the least, I am in no way a learned man in the context of religious scriptures.
 All that has been written comes straight from the heart as well as what, The Divine Being, in His Benediction at this moment, is sending to me to be penned down.